nmoya/to/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for usage and development purposes.
+Keep in mind that this is still very new, so expect some bugs.
+Please open issue when you find one and feel free to contribute!

 ### Prerequisites